 Artem Bykov is a passionate leader with over 10 years of experience building world-class esports products.
 Currently, he works as a General Manager at ESL Gaming, the world’s largest esports company, which operates high-profile, branded international leagues and tournaments.
 Prior to joining ESL, Artem spent more than five years at Blizzard Entertainment, working in various esports roles.
 He also worked as a team manager at Natus Vincere, a product manager at Epic Esports Events, and as a project specialist at Freaks 4U Gaming.
 Artem has produced more than 30 offline esports events across Europe, North America, and Asia.

-Eric Chauveau is the Publishing Director Europe, Hearthstone & Diablo for Blizzard Entertainment.
-Eric has spent most of his 20 plus year-long career as a marketeer working on games with strong communities.
-His long stint at Blizzard Entertainment allowed him to navigate most of the business models, platforms and ecosystems of the video game industry, with a strong focus on the game-as-a-service model with titles like World of Warcraft or Hearthstone.
+Eric Chauveau has spent most of his 20+ year-long career as a marketeer working on games with strong communities.
+His long stint at Blizzard Entertainment allowed him to navigate most of the business models, platforms, and ecosystems of the video game industry, with a strong focus on the game-as-a-service model with titles like World of Warcraft and Hearthstone.
+He recently joined Mainframe Industries, a start-up studio developing a cloud-native MMO.

 Ignacio de Otalora